-Normal: you can lock files in large volume in the fastest speed.
+Normal: you can lock files in large volumes at the fastest speed.

-High: you can lock files in medium size in fast speed.
+High: you can lock files in medium size at a fast speed.

 Next, choose a display mode of the locked files

-Then click on “Encrypt” button to complete locking the file.
+Then click on the “Encrypt” button to complete locking the file.

-- Kakasoft Advanced Folder Encryption adopts the military standard 256-bit AES on-the-fly encryption algorithm to robustly secure you data security, and supports multiple ways of encrypting files and folders in your PC with Windows 7/ Windows 8/XP.
+- Advanced Folder Encryption adopts the military standard 256-bit AES on-the-fly encryption algorithm to robustly secure you data security, and supports multiple ways of encrypting files and folders in your PC with Windows 7/8/10/XP.